G47mm/HylixOS/README.md

 Why do i want to make a non GNU project?

-It is because i want the traditional U*IX-like OS that is going to be free for everyone as for my goal.
+It is because i want the traditional U*IX-like OS with the FreeBSD userland that is going to be free for everyone as for my goal.

 Will it be compatible with FreeDOS or MSDOS programs?